Health Sciences Advising Letter Service

 - Provide plenty of time for the evaluator to write the letter.
 It is recommended that you give evaluators one to two months and offer to send a friendly reminder email at the halfway mark.

-- Be sure to provide the evaluator with the Letter Request form (provided below as well as in the HSAC packet).
-This explains what the letter should address and tells them about the veCollect electronic letter submission process.
+- Be sure to provide the evaluator with the Reminders for Letter Writers (provided below).
+This explains what the letter should address and should be included in the Interfolio letter request you send electronically from your account.

 - Provide background materials such as a draft of your personal statement and résumé (you might hear instructors referring to this as a “CV”) and offer to schedule an appointment with the evaluator to discuss your background, goals, etc. Not all evaluators prefer to utilize background materials and not all wish to “interview” you, but it is okay to offer these things.
 You can also include these documents in the Interfolio letter request that you send electronically from your account.

 - Send a thank you note to your evaluators after they have submitted a letter on your behalf to express your appreciation.

-To learn more about the Health Sciences Advising Committee Letter Service, read the packet linked below:
+To learn more about the Health Sciences Advising Letter Service, read the packet linked below: